 Within the recent plan, which you can access here, there are a lot of measures for corporate leadership to understand and act on when it comes to the sustainability challenges faced, as well as the actions that will be taken to address those challenges.
 Particularly given the new level of accountability that is being brought to bear on firm’s who break the law.

-- For the transport sector, in an effort to meet reduced energy intensity goals, the government plans to spend $120bn on high speed rail, aiming to shift demand away from inter-city automobile journeys and air travel.
-With plans for more sustainable and energy-efficient cities, it also expects to invest heavily on public transportation within urban centres.
+- For the transport sector, in an effort to meet reduced energy intensity goals, the government plans to spend $120bn on high-speed rail, aiming to shift demand away from inter-city automobile journeys and air travel.
+With plans for more sustainable and energy-efficient cities, it also expects to invest heavily in public transportation within urban centers.

 - Water quality is equally important, with new pollution standards for Chemical Oxygen Demand (COD) and ammonia nitrogen to particularly address industrial use.
 New monitoring equipment has made the measurement and management even easier, and so all companies expelling wastewater in their processing and manufacturing should take additional steps to ensure compliance and go even further to reduce future risk.

 - The last soil census in China was in 2007, with the next one being currently planned to understand the extent of China’s soil pollution crisis.
 Soil pollution is already having downstream impacts on the food industry, and with this in addition to the previous water quality concerns, means that the use of fertilizers and pesticides has been capped to current levels, which is likely to upset agro-chemical producers.

 - Construction and real estate businesses will be affected by the new target to reduce construction land per GDP unit by 20% to prevent urban sprawl, reduce energy use, and create denser cities.

 - For the paper, pulp and forest-based industries, there is now a ban on commercial logging in China’s natural forests.
 However, with renewed ambitious reforestation goals, commercial forest management companies should continue to have opportunities to thrive.